softlab-unimore/ClariESG/README.md

 ### table_dataset/
 Create this folder empty.
-ClariGRI will automatically populate it as you process reports.
+ClariESG will automatically populate it as you process reports.

 ## 2. Create the `.env` File